What is FIT?

-- TAD is a 12-24 month diversion program specifically designed for non-violent offenders for whom substance abuse is a contributing factor in their criminal activity.
+- FIT is a 12-24 month diversion program specifically designed for non-violent offenders for whom substance abuse is a contributing factor in their criminal activity.

 - Allows for diversion of criminal charges while receiving treatment and services.

-- The services provided in TAD will be directly linked to the assessed risk level of the offender.
+- The services provided in FIT will be directly linked to the assessed risk level of the offender.